 The Obama-appointed Undersecretary is the only Trump nominee to wield unanimous 100-0 consent from the Senate from his 2017 confirmation to head VA.

 Washington Post, who apparently got the story first in September, noted Shulkin previously denied reaching out to Prince Harry’s 2016 Invictus Games head Victoria Gosling to poach the tennis tickets (worth thousands on the street).
 It turns out Shulkin did exactly that, and got servedwhen OIG found Gosling could not come up with the first name of Shulkin’s wife, Dr. Merle Bari.
-This did not match Shulkin’s story that Gosling was a friend, so the exchange did not require ethics clearance.
+This did not matchShulkin’s story that Gosling was a friend, so the exchange did not require ethics clearance.

-add in add on to the delegation, adding $4300 in plane tickets alone to the $122,000, 11-day European extravaganza funded by the VA’s taxpayer-provided budget.
+Dr. Bari proved to be a very expensive add inadd on to the delegation, adding $4300 in plane tickets alone to the $122,000, 11-day European extravaganza funded by the VA’s taxpayer-provided budget.
 Her status as “invitational traveler” cleared the VA ethics office just two weeks after her husband directed the agency to determine “essential” travel to “decrease employee travel and generate savings.”

 Shulkin (2016 net worth: $17 million) repaid the government for Bari’s ticket.